bradleyscott/yieldtome/README.md

 Key principles
 --------------

-Automated test coverage is important in this project
+Automated test coverage is important in this project.